 Measuring agent productivity and performance are also important.
 Configurable reporting that tracks both individual KPIs and group metrics, with exportable data that can be readily integrated with the company’s BI system is a must for many organizations.

-2. Web-based or app-based?
+2. Browser-based or app-based?

-3. Hardware support vs Hardware and software
+3. Hardware support vs Hardware and software?

-4. Single department vs. cross department platform
+4. Single department vs. cross-department platform?

 While a standalone solution can be ideal for small help desks or field service operations, large enterprises often opt for a cross-organizational platform in order to generate maximum value by driving knowledge sharing across service channels, including contact centers, field service and digital self-service.
-For example, a contact center agent can share images captured during a remote visual support session to better prepare a technician for a site visit.
+For example, a contact center agent can share images captured during a visual support remote call session to better prepare a technician for a site visit.
 A cross-organizational platform also allows warm transfer – including a complete visual record of the interaction – from self-service to a live agent, ideal for use cases that require authorization.

-5. Automation powered by Computer Vision AI
+5. Automation powered by Computer Vision AI?

 The most advanced remote visual support solutions now leverage visual data to automate processes using Computer Vision AI, across contact centers, field service and self-service channels.
-From automated visual agent decision support based on an ever-evolving visual knowledge base to full visual self-service, the technology is emerging as a genuine game-changer that’s transforming service delivery for many of the world’s biggest global groups.
+From automated visual agent decision support based on an ever-expanding visual knowledge base to full visual self-service, the technology is emerging as a genuine game-changer that’s transforming service delivery for many of the world’s biggest global groups.